-When the Kenedy Center was deciding who would be recognized in the 2018 group of honorees, they knew just who they needed from the country music scene – Reba McEntire!
+When the Kennedy Center was deciding who would be recognized in the 2018 group of honorees, they knew just who they needed from the country music scene – Reba McEntire!

 The Kennedy Center Honors describe the recipients of the award on their website as “exceptional artists who have made enduring and indelible marks on our culture.”
-Well, if you know Reba, then you know that is exactly the kind of gal she is!
+That description perfectly describes Reba, so it’s no surprise she was awarded with this honor.

 — CBS News (@CBSNews) December 26, 2018